Big Thinking in a Small Church Children’s Ministry

 The answer is to be creative.
 I once planned a “Little Rascals” film festival (featuring over five films) and paid less than a buck to my local library!
 In fact, dozens of inexpensive resources abound within communities, including low- to no-cost goods from fast-food restaurants, Christian bookstores, and entertainment outlets.

 And don’t forget the resources within your church!
 Big back yards.
-VCRs.
+Countless talents.
 Animal farms.
 Vans.
-And computers.
+And so much more.
 We once threw a free “burger bash” compliments of a deacon who owned the restaurant.

 A Few Good People

-Most small churches suffer from a volunteer shortage.
-Our problem is that we often overlook potential volunteers.
+Many small churches suffer from a volunteer shortage.
+One common issue is that we often overlook potential volunteers.
 The church leaders in one small Montana church had exhausted all efforts to find a volunteer for five kids.
 On the edge of shutting down the program, they discovered a 70-year-old gem.
 She was hardly “hip” in youth culture.
 She had no curriculum and knew nothing about programming frills.
 This woman just loved kids.
-Five years later, she’s still loving them-all 30 of them!
+Five years later, she was still loving them-all 30 of them!

 Where Is Everybody?

 Ever planned the “greatest event that nobody came to”?
-Remember the frustration? the anger?
+Remember the frustration? the confusion?
 Low turnout occurs in every program-no matter the size.
-But what’s a headache for large churches is a migraine for small churches.
+But what’s a headache for large churches can feel like a migraine for small churches.

 Be careful how you react to low attendance.
-If you ask, “Where’s Julie?” or “What happened to Miguel?” you’re asking the wrong crowd and sending a dangerous message.
+If you ask, “Where’s Julie?” or “What happened to Miguel?” you may unintentionally send some shaming messages.

 Instead of investigating who’s not there (and why), celebrate those who are there!
 After all, continual absentee inquisitions will only suggest to children that they matter more when they’re absent!